 You can only receive the State Pension when you reach State Pension age.
 This is gradually increasing.
 It's now 66 and the same for all genders.
-Your State Pension age could be higher or lower than this, as it depends on your birthday.
+Your State Pension age could be higher or lower than this, as it depends on when you were born.